nsacyber/HIRS/docs/install/prov/prov-config.md

 ## Config file: appsettings.json

-Settings shown on this page are captured in a json file ```appsettings.json```, located in the Provisioner installation directory:
+Settings shown on this page are captured in a json file called appsettings.json, located in the Provisioner installation directory:

 === "Linux"
     /usr/share/hirs